-Tuesday, May 21, 2013
+Held on May 21, 2013

 No one wants to make a customer sick, and selling at farmers’ markets can sometimes present logistical challenges for food safety.
-The ACS Webinar Series continues with a timely webinar, “Food Safety for Farmers’ Market Vendors.”
-Londa Nwadike, Extension Food Safety Specialist at the University of Vermont, will be the featured presenter.
+Londa Nwadike, Extension Food Safety Specialist at the University of Vermont, is the featured presenter in this webinar.
 Her informative presentation focuses on the importance of general food safety, along with best practices for food safety at farmers’ markets.

-Tuesday, March 12, 2013
+Held on March 12, 2013

-February 13, 2013
+Held on February 13, 2013

 The word “recall” often evokes powerful emotions–most notably anxiety and fear.
 Join three industry experts as they discuss steps that can help you avoid a recall, as well as develop a simple and effective recall program that will prepare your company for what is an avoidable and survivable event.
 Allen Sayler, who grew up on a small dairy farm and at one time worked as a state and FDA food safety regulator, will share his 30 years of expertise on the basic food safety programs that can help every cheesemaker prevent recalls, as well as the key parts of an effective company recall program.
 Kenny Mattingly from Kenny’s Farmhouse Cheese will offer insight into his experiences working with state and FDA recall enforcement staff, and share his lessons learned.
 And finally, when you find yourself in a recall situation, what do you say, to whom do you say it, and what method of communication should you use to tell your customers and the world your side of the “story?”
 Crisis communication expert Polly Ligon O’Grady, also a former dairy farm kid, will walk you through tips and best practices for effective communication via traditional and social media channels.

 Following-up on work from the 2011 Annual Conference, ACS members are developing a comprehensive Standards & Practices guide for cheese retailers and distributors to promote food safety.
 To fully encapsulate all of our needs as an industry, we will want to have as many people as possible bring their questions, challenges, wisdom, suggestions, and feedback to the session so we can build and share together to identify key quality and safety standards.
 In addition to an expansive compendium of evolving FDA regulations, the resulting guide will reflect the best practices set forth by industry leaders — like you!
-This session is hosted by Hans Kunisch from GreenLeaf and Jonathan Richardson from Zuercher & Co.
+This session was hosted by Hans Kunisch from GreenLeaf and Jonathan Richardson from Zuercher & Co.

 Considering the variety and volume of cheeses consumed throughout the world, the incidence of food borne outbreaks associated with cheeses is extremely low.
 Proper cheese storage temperatures play a critical role in maintaining safe product.
 This session, hosted by Marianne Smukowski from the Wisconsin Center for Dairy Research, will explore the appropriate measures to be taken that will ensure proper and safe cheese storage.